zyu9/JavaPractices/README.md

-# Practices
+#

-Practices from book <Head First Java> and website TurtorialsPoint
+Code Practices from book <Head First Java> and the website TurtorialsPoint